guilatrova/latrovacommits-articles/posts/2021/2021-05-16-python-handling-exceptions/post.en-us.md

 Now, whenever I raise this exception, the message is already set and clear and I don't need to remind myself of logging the `order_id` that generated it.

-### Final improvement: Simplify it
+### 4️⃣ Final improvement: Simplify it

 After paying a closer a attention to our final code, it seems better, easy to read and to maintain.

-Honestly, it's not really managing bussiness logic, is it?
+But...
+Is this `OrderService` managing bussiness logic?
+I don't think it's a service?
 It seems more like coordinating calls to actual bussiness logic services which fits better as a [facade pattern](https://refactoring.guru/design-patterns/facade).

 Besides this, we can notice it asking to `status_service` for data to do something with it.
-(Which, this time, indeed breaks the idea of [Tell Don't Ask](https://martinfowler.com/bliki/TellDontAsk.html))
+(Which, this time, indeed breaks the idea of [Tell Don't Ask](https://martinfowler.com/bliki/TellDontAsk.html)).

 Let's move on to simplifying.